 Europe 1913: First Balkan War

-Seeing how weak the Ottoman Turks were in their fight against Italy, an alliance of Balkan states launched an invasion of Ottoman Europe in October 1912.
-The Turks immediately made peace with Italy, but still lost almost all of their European possessions.
+Seeing how weak the Ottoman Empire was in its fight against Italy, an alliance of Balkan states launched an invasion of Ottoman Europe in October 1912.
+The Ottomans immediately made peace with Italy, but still lost almost all of their European possessions.

 8 Oct 1912 Montenegro starts Balkan War▲